 An eagerness to continuously learn has always been a big part of my character.
-From academic pursuits to picking up new sports, my most fulfilling days are those where I spend time learning something new.
-With expanding knowledge, comes an ability to form and morph opinions and behaviours.
+From academic pursuits to picking up new sports, my most fulfilling days are those I spend time learning something new.
+With expanding knowledge, comes the ability to form and morph opinions and behaviours.
 I pride myself on being adaptable.

 I believe that openness to change is one of the most critical traits a person needs in order to succeed in modern times.
-Which is why I have a real problem with people that hold tight to false or outdated knowledge when contrary empirical evidence is available.
+Which is why I have a real problem with people that hold on to false or outdated knowledge when contrary empirical evidence is available.
 I also find it hard to understand people who are slow and resistant to changing habits based on progress or adversity.

 If anything, 2020 has further reinforced this in my mind in 2 ways: Watching people, businesses and nations adapt as the pandemic unfold, and the Black Lives Matter protests spread across the globe, confronting people’s ideas of racial injustice.